 - b.
 Fee schedule as determined by the Department.
 The fee schedule payment includes denture alignments, adjustments, and repairs within the first 6 months after placement of the denture.
 If the fee schedule amount is less than what would have been reimbursed under the per visit PPS rate, the Department will ensure that full payment has been received by the FQHCs. - 4.
-The Prenatal Plus Program shall be billed and reimbursed in accordance with Section 8.748. - 5.
-The Nurse Home Visitor Program shall be billed and reimbursed in accordance with Section 8.749. - 6.
+Dental services provided in an outpatient hospital setting shall be reimbursed the lower of: - a.
+Submitted charges; or - b.
+Fee schedule as determined by the Department. - 5.
+The Prenatal Plus Program shall be billed and reimbursed in accordance with Section 8.748. - 6.
+The Nurse Home Visitor Program shall be billed and reimbursed in accordance with Section 8.749. - 7.
 A FQHC that operates its own pharmacy that serves Medicaid clients must obtain a separate Medicaid billing number for pharmacy and bill all prescriptions utilizing this number in accordance with Section 8.800. - 8.700.6.C A medical encounter, a dental encounter, and a mental health encounter on the same day and at the same location shall count as three separate visits. - 1.
 Encounters with more than one health professional, and multiple encounters with the same health professional that take place on the same day and at a single location constitute a single visit, except when the client, after the first encounter, suffers illness or injury requiring additional diagnosis or treatment. - 2.
 Distinct mental health encounters are allowable only when rendered services are covered and paid by a contracted BHO.